Can't Stop Worrying? Try Tetris To Ease Your Mind

 And if all else fails, you can always try Tetris.

 Maanvi Singh is a freelance writer and a regular contributor to NPR.
-Contact her @maanvisings.
+You can find her on Twitter: @maanvisings.